 Does bass masking mean the vocal disappears completely?

-No. In many home karaoke systems, masking is more subtle than that.
+No. Bass masking is often more subtle.
 The voice usually remains audible, but it becomes less clear, less separated, and harder to follow.
 The main clue is reduced intelligibility, not total disappearance.

 Why does the system still sound powerful if bass is causing a problem?

-Because bass can add size and impact even while reducing clarity.
-That is why masking is confusing.
-The sound may feel strong and impressive at first, but the vocal becomes less useful for singing because the low end makes important vocal detail harder to hear clearly.
+Bass can add size, weight, and impact even while reducing vocal clarity.
+That is why masking can be confusing.
+The system may sound impressive at first, but the voice becomes less useful for actual singing because important vocal detail is harder to hear.

 Is bass masking the same as having too much subwoofer?

 Not exactly.
-Too much subwoofer can contribute, but masking is a listening effect, not just a hardware category.
-Any low-end buildup that reduces vocal clarity can create masking.
-The key is not which product is involved.
-It is whether the bass is getting in the way of intelligibility.
+Too much subwoofer can contribute to masking, but masking is a listening effect, not just a hardware issue.
+Any low-end buildup that reduces vocal clarity can create masking, whether it comes from a subwoofer, speakers, room behavior, or the overall mix.

-If the room sounds full but the voice becomes harder to follow, that reaction is worth taking seriously.
-Reading that clue well usually leads to better decisions than chasing more power or more bass by default.
+If the room sounds full but the voice becomes harder to follow, take that reaction seriously.
+Recognizing bass masking usually leads to better decisions than chasing more bass, more volume, or more power by default.

 Learn how professionals tune karaoke systems for better home sound.